(My daughter is on my mind today, so I'm running this 'old' post. Hope you enjoy it.)

 I don't think my feet touched the ground for about two weeks after I found out I was going to be somebody's mother.
 Every dream I'd ever had was about to come true.
 It was going to be beautiful and wonderful and I'd be the bestest mom in the whole world.
 Life was going to be perfect.

 Pregnancy was going to be a breeze.
 And it was.
-If you consider hurricane force winds to be a breeze.
+If you consider hurricane force winds to be a breeze, that is.

 Copyright © 2004, Sherri Bailey